4 Things to Include in Your Data Security Training on Document Shredding

-2023 is a whole new year, but businesses are still dealing with the same old problems when it comes to data security, and one of the biggest of them all is human error.
+One of the biggest problems businesses face when it comes to data security is human error.
 That’s because humans are still the number one weak point in data security

 We all make mistakes, of course, but businesses must do everything possible to eliminate the kind of mistakes that can lead to a data breach.